Don’t underestimate the value of a resume.

 - Acknowledge your academic credentials early.
 These tend to be more relevant to the accounting and financial sector than other industries.

-- Do include company names clearly, and spelled correctly.
+- Include company names clearly, and spelled correctly.
 In finance, who you’ve worked for matters.

-- Do call out memberships with industry-recognised bodies or organisations you’ve worked with.
+- Call out memberships with industry-recognised bodies or organisations you’ve worked with.

-- Do tailor your accounting resume specifically to the company you’re applying with.
+- Tailor your accounting resume specifically to the company you’re applying with.

-- Do explain what was required of you in each role, to highlight the skills required and learned.
+- Explain what was required of you in each role, to highlight the skills required and learned.

-- Do provide detail of your successes.
+- Provide detail of your successes.
 If you reduced costs or increased efficiency, detail how you did it, and by how much.

-- Do always run a thorough spelling and grammar check before submitting your financial resume.
+- Always run a thorough spelling and grammar check before submitting your financial resume.

 Accountant resume don'ts